ec-europa/toolkit/docs/configuring-project.md

 ### composer.json

-This file<sup>(1)</sup> installs the toolkit by the use of the composer post-install-cmd hook.
+The [composer.json]<sup>(1)</sup> installs the toolkit by the use of the composer post-install-cmd hook.
 The reason we do a seperated install is to avoid developers running composer update on the toolkit.
 Now regardles of wether you run composer install or update, you will always install the toolkit as it is defined in its own composer.lock file.
 For a clearer picture look at the folder structure<sup>(2)</sup>.

 <details><summary><b>View source <sup>(1)</sup></b></summary>